apiko-dev/amazon-ivs-react-native-broadcast/docs/api-documentation.md

 ⚠️ _Changing any properties on this object after providing it to `IVSBroadcastCameraView` component will not have any effect.
 A copy of the configuration is made and kept internally._

-⚠️ _Default sample rate is 48 Khz (it is best to match production audio flow)._
+⚠️ _Default sample rate is 48 Khz and can not be changed (it is best to match production audio flow)._

 _**Default audio config:**_
 | Key | Value | Platform |